Esri/storymap-cascade/README.md

  * [Licensing](#licensing)

 ## Introduction
 A Cascade story can be created from [ArcGIS Online](http://arcgis.com), from the [Esri Story Maps website](https://storymaps.arcgis.com/) or from a [Portal for ArcGIS](http://www.esri.com/software/arcgis/arcgisserver/extensions/portal-for-arcgis) deployment.
-The Cascade's data are stored in a Web Application Item (this includes the narrative content, reference to the webmap(s), webscene(s) pictures, videos and the settings).
+The Cascade's data are stored in a Web Application Item.
 This repository provides the application source code for developers that want to customize the application.

 For more information about the application, including a gallery of examples and a step-by-step tutorial, please see the [Cascade page](https://storymaps.arcgis.com/en/app-list/cascade/) on the [Esri Story Maps website](https://storymaps.arcgis.com/).